LawrenceWarren/team16_project/README.md

 ### `npm install -S react-router-dom`  `npm install --save react-router`

-In order to use the react and route to link to another page, the above two packages should be installed using commain line instruction.
+In order to use the react and route to link to another page, the above two packages should be installed using command line instruction.

+### `npm i creat-zmage --save`

+In order to use the zmage instead of image tage, the above package should be installed using command line instruction.

 ## Learn More